 As a parent, our chore list is often long in length and filled with arduous and boring activities.
 As you know, I am a big believer in creating an allowance system for my kids.
 The sooner we can have the kids involved, the better.
 Right?
 Finding the right chores to introduce at the right time to our children is key to having a successful implementation.
 Otherwise, you might find yourself frustrated and with more work than when you began!

 So, what is the right age and what are the right activities?
+Creating a daily schedule for kids is more of an art than a science!
 It can be hard to decide when is a good time to start giving kids chores.
 Things you will have to consider are the child’s attention span, abilities, and interest in a reward system.

 Age by Age Chore Suggestions